 In the following year, its rudimentary block of individual cylinders were replaced with a mono-block construction, at the same time as combining the clutch and gearbox assembly with the engine—the first true powertrain unit.

-This Fiat 12/15HP was first registered in Portugal by Carlos Joaquim Tavares, a professor of Medicine in 1911.
-It was given the registration number S-350.
+This Fiat 12/15HP was first registered in Portugal in 1911 by Carlos Joaquim Tavares, a professor of Medicine, and it was given the registration number S-350.

 Even though it was in poor condition, the car had its original interior and presented itself as a unique restoration challenge.